Ha-L0/Ha-L0.github.io/_posts/2022-02-11-[H4]-Proving-Grounds-Practice-zino.md

 {: .prompt-info }

 Vulnerable `cronjob`: `*/3 *   * * *   root    python /var/www/html/booked/cleanup.py`
-Now we are overwriting the `cleanup.py` file with a back connect python script to get a `root` shell
+Now we are overwriting the `cleanup.py` file with a reverse shell `python` script to get a `root` shell

 new `cleanup.py` content:
 ```python